Why in news?

 According to some media outlets, one thousand people’s number in over fifty countries are included in the list.
 It includes politicians, business activists, heads of the states and members of royal families.
 Most of the names are clustered in majorly 10 countries where India’s name is also there in the list.

-Recent steps taken by the GOI
+Recent steps were taken by the GOI

 National Cyber Security Co-ordination Centre (NCCC): National Cyber Security Coordinator (NCSC) under National Security Council Secretariat (NSCS) coordinates with different agencies at the national level for cyber security matters.
 It was developed to scan internet traffic and communication metadata which are coming into the country to detect real-time cyber threats.
 It has been set up to generate necessary situational awareness of existing and potential cyber security threats and enable timely information sharing for proactive, preventive and protective actions by individual entities.